Azure AD Password Protection on-premises - Frequently asked questions

 Q: Is a System Center Operations Manager management pack available for Azure AD Password Protection?

-Q: Why is Azure still rejecting weak passwords even though I've configured the policy to be in Audit mode?
+Q: Why is Azure AD still rejecting weak passwords even though I've configured the policy to be in Audit mode?

 Audit mode is only supported in the on-premises Active Directory environment.
-Azure is implicitly always in "enforce" mode when it evaluates passwords.
+Azure AD is implicitly always in "enforce" mode when it evaluates passwords.

 The following links are not part of the core Azure AD Password Protection documentation but may be a useful source of additional information on the feature.